Month 12, Day 17, Thursday 9:05 a.m.

 Sebastien gave a last look toward the destroyed divination room, but gave up on the idea of searching it now.

 Westbay waved to Tanya to lead the way.
-When the other girl’s back was turned, he gave Sebastien a searching look.
+When the other woman’s back was turned, he gave Sebastien a searching look.

 Sebastien ignored it, staring at Tanya’s back and moving down the stairwell as quickly as she could.
 A few pieces of rock had hit her legs, and she could feel the bruises already beginning to form.

-When they arrived at the first basement level, which had a huge, vault-like iron door on the far side of the room, Tanya knocked on the door and showed both her student token and the tower token that allowed her to open the doors.
-After a few seconds, someone on the other side unlocked the door and it swung open slowly, with a loud creak of rusty hinges.
+When they arrived at the first basement level, which had a huge vault door made of iron on the far side of the room, Tanya knocked on the door and showed both her student token and the tower token that allowed her to open the doors.
+After a few seconds, someone on the other side unlocked the door and it swung open slowly, with a loud creak of untended hinges.

 A professor scowled out at them, and Sebastien saw that there was a second door behind the first one, which led to a small room between them and the emergency shelter.
 ‘Smart.
 It’s not so easy to break through twice.’